diaspd/job-calculator/README.md

 ---

-Mada with ♥ by Pedro dias
+Made with ♥ by Pedro dias